The Hardcore Holidayoff

 Chaos nods.
 “Perhaps it was!
 You did an outstanding job… uh doing… doing…” Just as Chaos leans over to ask Score Minion just what in the world Outminion did in the first place, she pulls out from the list an enchanted screen, showing playbacks for everyone’s holidays.

 From the playback in the scroll, Order can faintly hear rhyming, and then she can hear a returned rhyme in her own voice.
-Chaos is watching a replay of her stupid rhyme off with Outminion, and he couldn’t be happier.
+Chaos is watching a replay of her stupid rhyme-off with Outminion, and he couldn’t be more tickled by it.
 Almost nothing gets her, but this is a special kind of pain.

 Chaos laughs before looking up from the scroll and addressing Outminion with an enormous grin, the ether stretching to the very tips of his face.